-NESCA is currently accepting Therapy and Executive Function Coaching clients from middle school-age through adulthood with Therapist/Executive Function Coach/Parent Coach Carly Loureiro, MSW, LCSW.
-Carly specializes in the ASD population and also sees individuals who are highly anxious, depressed, or suffer with low self-esteem.
-She also offers parent coaching and family sessions when needed.
+NESCA is currently accepting therapy and executive function coaching clients from middle school-age through adulthood with Therapist, Executive Function Coach, and Parent Coach Carly Loureiro, MSW, LICSW.
+Carly specializes in therapy for individuals with Autism Spectrum Disorders and individuals who are highly anxious, depressed, suffer with low self-esteem, etc. She also offers parent coaching and family sessions when needed.
 For more information or to schedule appointments, please complete our Intake Form.

 Getting to Know NESCA’s Kristen Simon, M.ED, ED.S